Report: Lakers are front-runners to sign C Andre Drummond

 The two-time All-Star and four-time NBA rebounding leader agreed to a buyout with the Cleveland Cavaliers on Friday.

+Drummond, using an image of himself in a Lakers uniform and cradling a basketball, posted the photo on Instagram on Sunday evening and wrote: “Back to work.”
+The post included a purple heart and a gold heart.

+His official status was not immediately confirmed by the Lakers, whose home game against Orlando was scheduled for 10 p.m.
+EDT.

-The Lakers’ star players and members of the front office “have been recruiting Drummond hard,” per the report.
+The Lakers’ star players and members of the front office “have been recruiting Drummond hard,” per ESPN.

 Drummond averaged 17.5 points and 13.5 rebounds in 25 games this season.
 He has been sitting out since Feb.
 12 while the Cavs unsuccessfully attempted to find a trade partner before last week’s deadline.